roterodamus/Arkm8c/README.md

 - removed all the x11 bloat (i3, lightdm, ect)
 - now uses jackd server
 - midi support added in the ~/jjack.sh launch script
 - usb audio with in/out can be configured in ~/jjack.sh
+- boots-up and shuts down faster
+- removed suspend power button behavior, now shuts down
 - updated m8c to version 1.7.10

 v1.6 - updated m8c to version 1.7.8